 Great classic Chinese movies

 Chinese movies are great resources for students to know about China, Chinese people, history, and to learn Chinese.
 Regardless being lower level students or higher level students, everyone can benefit from watching a good movie.
-Some learning tips are published here.
+Some learning tips are published in How to use movies to learn Chinese.

 If you’re interested, watch the following classic Chinese movies as a start.
 April encourages everyone to explore the endless Chinese movie universe.